sfu-db/aqppp/README.md

 # About
-This is the repo for paper 'AQP++: Connecting Approximate Query Processing With Aggregate Precomputation for Interactive Analytics'.
+This is the repo for paper 'AQP++: Connecting Approximate Query Processing With Aggregate Precomputation for Interactive Analytics' ([paper](../SIGMOD2018_AQP%2B%2B_paper.pdf), [slides](../SIGMOD2018_AQP%2B%2B_slides.pdf)).
 The main idea of this work is using precomputed query results to improve the query quality of AQP (sampling) method.
 Our results show that AQP++ could trade only a little additional overhead to get a much better answer quality (e.g. 10X more accurate than AQP method!)

 Currently the repo contains the experimental code.
 We will release version 1.0 very soon.